-In the second quarter of 2017, the Company re-filed its Normal Course Issuer Bid ("NCIB") to purchase up to 21,016,472 common shares on the TSX or through alternative trading systems, representing approximately ten percent of the public float of common shares as of the date on which the Company renewed its NCIB.
+In the second quarter of 2018, the Company re-filed its Normal Course Issuer Bid ("NCIB") to purchase up to 18,952,573 common shares on the TSX or through alternative trading systems, representing approximately 5% of the issued and outstanding common shares as of the date on which the Company renewed its NCIB.
 In accordance with the rules and by-laws of the TSX, the Company may purchase its common shares at the market price of such shares.